josh-collinsworth/joco-sveltekit/src/lib/content/posts/childlike-and-childish.md

 Play is a learning opportunity.
 It's about understanding how things work in a fair and just society with rules and laws and more people who matter than just him.

 That you can't just change the rules when something happens that you don't like.
+Because the game is for all of us; we're all in it together.

 Again: my son is a good kid. _Better_ than good.
 The behavior I'm describing here is just natural human tendency.
 He comes by it honestly, and I don't doubt any other kid in the world does the same things sometimes.
 I also don't doubt he's already growing up and learning better.